liaoliao666/usequery/docs/reference/onlineManager.md

 title: OnlineManager
 ---

-The `OnlineManager` manages the online state within Vue Query.
+The `OnlineManager` manages the online state within Vu Query.

 It can be used to change the default event listeners or to manually change the online state.